In This Article

 Byrdie's Editorial Director, Faith Xue, is another vitamin B3 devotee: "I'm actually obsessed with niacinamide—it's a powerhouse ingredient for brightening and hydration that I think gets overlooked a lot in relation to vitamin C." So what's there to know?
 According to the experts I tapped, a lot.

 To find out what makes vitamin B3 tick in regard to its under-the-radar skin benefits, we consulted board-certified dermatologist and dermatologic surgeon Jennifer Herrmann, MD, who's based in Beverly Hills.
-We also reached out to Dr. Kevin Mun, co-founder and Chief Scientific Officer of skincare brand VENN, for his take on the ingredient.
+We also reached out to Dr. Rachel Nazarian of Schweiger Dermatology Group in NYC and Dr. Kevin Mun, co-founder and Chief Scientific Officer of skincare brand VENN, for their takes on the ingredient.